gopibhingradiya187-code/Notes/STATUS.md

 - [ ] Font Size Changeable
 - [ ] Cross Platform Client

 Contact me if you have any suggestions or feedbacks about the current/upcoming changes.
-For inquiries, email ezpnix@proton.me
+For inquiries